Traditional Mexican Bakeries Everyone With A Sweet Tooth Should Visit

 Walk through a panaderia (Spanish for bakery) and you’ll be dazzled by breads, cakes, pastries and cookies made of all shapes, sizes and colors.
 In Minneapolis these bakeries have become cornerstones to our Mexican American communities, whipping up familiar and authentic recipes for every occasion.
-Whether its seasonal eats like pan de muerto, or classic favorites like orejas you’re likely to find it at one of our local Minneapolis panaderias.
+Whether it's seasonal eats like pan de muerto, or a classic favorite like orejas you’re likely to find it at one of our local Minneapolis panaderias.

 This Northeast neighborhood bakery, is known for making daily fresh churros.
 They guarantee using only local ingredients for all their tasty treats.
 Check out their vast selection of goodies and of course don’t forget to pick up a tres leches mini cake on the way out

 You can find this traditional Mexican bakery at the popular Mercado Central.
 They take pride in their authentic bread and cake recipes, which makes this the perfect spot to grab an order of pan de muerto (bread of the dead) during the Dia de Muertos holiday.
 At all other times of the year try their special napolitano flan.

 Marissa’s started out as a small bakery on the corner of the infamous Eat Street and is now a major grocery store, meat market and deli.
 But don’t worry you can still get your sweet fix here.
 Whether it’s gigantic cookies, dulce de leche flan, or a batch of pan de muerto to decorate your ofrenda, you’ll always find a delicious assortment of treats.